[light]

 match.
 Why?

-Several possibilities.
-First, sessions that passed through many different tape decks
+A: Several possibilities.
+First, sessions that passed through many analog tape decks

 vary a lot in duration as well as quality.
 Second, people sometimes excise announcements,

-like).
-Finally, it's possible -- but not very likely -- that your version is just
+applause, and the like).
+Finally, it's possible -- but not very likely -- that your

-different than the one I've listed.
-For most live Davis shows there is only one
+version is just different than the one I've listed.
+For most live Davis shows there is

 As for different track lists, people mark the beginnings and endings of tunes differently